|

 What are my Options?

-Almost everyone will tell you to stay out of the courts as much
+Almost everyone will tell you to stay out of the courts as much as possible.

 "Divorce is one of the fastest ways to destroy wealth."
+Investment & Wealth Monitor Sept/Oct 2010

+Each couple's situation is unique, so the process you choose should be personalized to you and the dynamics of your relationship transition.
 Your emotional state will likely influence your decision-making.
 Understanding the rollercoaster of feelings you will experience will help you to focus on practical results.
 When you are ready to proceed take charge of the process by learning what options are available to you.
+Consider if you and the other party will be able to: - work together to resolve your differences?

-• communicate respectfully?
+- communicate respectfully?

-• jointly solve problems?
+- jointly solve problems?

-• negotiate openly?
+- negotiate openly?

-• focus on solutions?
+- focus on solutions?

 Collaborative Family Law

-This is a team approach, where you and your spouse keep control of the decision-making, rather than giving that up to a judge.
+A different way to divorce This is a team approach, where you and your spouse keep control of the decision-making, rather than giving that up to a judge.
 The goal is to resolve problems jointly and prevent a court battle.
 The two parties work together with their lawyers, financial divorce specialists, and child/parenting specialists as needed.

 The services of Financial Divorce Solutions can be invaluable in helping you (together with the other party or as an individual) to understand how various financial options impact decisions and your future security.